-This award is designed for individuals in the early stages of their career, typically Fellows or those without significant research experience who plan to embark on careers in rheumatic diseases.
+This award is designed for individuals in the early stages of their career, typically Fellows, including those without significant research experience who plan to embark on careers in rheumatic disease research.
 The purpose of this award is to provide a structured research training program for rheumatologists or health professionals in the field of rheumatology.

 This mentored career development award provides support for salary as well as research and/or education costs for the early years of research training in an environment where trainees may interact with established rheumatology investigators.
-The goal of funding at this level is to provide an opportunity for young scientists to embark on focused research and research training that will allow them to be competitive for the next level of career development awards.
+The goal of funding at this level is to provide an opportunity for young scientists to embark on focused research and research training that will allow them to be competitive for the next level of career development awards (e.g. NIH K award).
 Through this award, the Foundation provides a means for ensuring more qualified, highly trained investigators in the field of rheumatology.